Tauber Industry Advisory Board Representative

 Vice President Engineering for Airplane Development

-Ed Petkus has held his current role since May 2015.
-In this role he is responsible for engineering of all Boeing Commercial airplane development programs.
+Ed Petkus has held his current role at Boeing since May 2015.
+He is responsible for engineering of all Boeing Commercial airplane development programs.
 Petkus served as Director—deputy chief project engineer for the 787 derivatives program for five years.
 In this role he was responsible for technical performance of the 787 derivatives and ensuring the technical integrity and quality of engineering design, certification and safety.
 Petkus served as the vice president of Airplane Development and Engineering at Hawker Beechcraft Co. for 3 years.
 Prior to that he served in a variety of leadership roles at BCA for 15 years, including Director of Product Development for the 787 program.
 In 1991 Petkus joined Boeing and held progressively responsible engineering positions in Configuration Engineering Analysis and then in Product Development.

 Petkus began his engineering career a the Naval Weapons Center as a research engineer in 1980.Petkus moved to the Northrop Company and worked in the Target Drone Division as a development engineer from 1982-1984.
 He then worked as a Division Manager for the Science Application International Corporation where he was responsible for Devense and Space Development programs from 1985-1991.